 - I prioritized food labels over ingredients.
 Anything labeled non-fat was OK for my shopping cart and sugar-free items were a green light as well.
 I had zero idea that most of the food I purchased was full of vegetable oils, chemicals, preservatives, and artificial flavors.
 I didn’t know to diligently check ingredients!
 Much of the food I ate came in bags, boxes, and pouches and were not fresh or from the earth.
 I was buying what I craved and what tasted good, giving little consideration to healthy choices.

 - I paid zero attention to how specific foods made me feel.
-I ate indiscriminately – gluten, dairy, sugar, coffee, eggs, soy, vegetable oils, processed foods, never knowing that some of these foods were causing inflammation in my body, joint pain, acne, and lethargy and contributing to my thyroid autoimmunity (not all the foods mentioned cause inflammation for everyone — we are all different!).
+I ate indiscriminately – gluten, dairy, sugar, coffee, soy, vegetable oils, processed foods, never knowing that some of these foods were causing inflammation in my body, joint pain, acne, and lethargy and contributing to my thyroid autoimmunity (not all the foods mentioned cause inflammation for everyone — we are all different!).
 I never considered that the food I chose to eat made such an impact on how I felt, the internal state of my body, and my mental well being.
 When your everyday state, even when subpar, feels normal, it’s hard to recognize the need for change.

 - I ate the same meals over and over again.
 With very few kitchen skills, branching out further than Trader Joe’s frozen turkey meatballs over spinach was tough.
 Some of my repeat offenders can be considered healthy but eating the same foods over and over (without lots of variety) creates nutrient deficiencies and an imbalanced microbiome.